Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 Under 2

-The UK Government and WHO both recommend avoiding screen time entirely for this age group, with one exception: shared activities that involve bonding, interaction, and conversation, such as video calls with grandparents or looking at photos together.
+The UK Government and WHO both recommend avoiding screen time entirely for this age group.
+There is one exception: shared activities that build bonding, interaction, and conversation.
+Examples include video calls with grandparents or looking at photos together.

 The evidence supports this position.
 Santos et al. (2023) found that children with more than 2 hours of daily screen time at 18 months had significantly lower cognitive development scores.
 Fang et al. (2020) followed 274 children to age 4 and found that earlier onset of screen exposure, combined with less verbal interaction during viewing, predicted decreased preschool cognition.